-If you have your own well trained dog and are looking for him or her to become a Companion Paws animal for Assisted therapy, Visiting therapy or Personal therapy, please register for the mandatory pre-evaluation workshop by clicking this link.
-If you have passed the pre-evaluation workshop, please click here to register for your final evaluation.
+If you have your own well trained dog and are looking for him or her to become a Companion Paws animal for Assisted therapy, Visiting therapy or Personal therapy, please register for the mandatory pre-assessment workshop by clicking this link.
+If you have passed the pre-assessment workshop, please click here to register for your final evaluation.

 We will be working with rescue dogs and retired service dogs.
 Companion Paws Therapy Dogs will NOT be certified as service animals, the dogs are therapy companion animals.
 The strict level of training needed to complete the program is set by The LifeLine Canada Foundation while the certification exam is performed by Companion Paws qualified Therapy Dog evaluators.
 Upon completion and passing of the therapy dog evaluation, the owner/handler will receive a Companion Paws Therapy Dog vest, identification card and certficate of registration from The LifeLine Canada Foundation’s Companion Paws Therapy Dog program.

 Companion Paws Therapy Dog Adoption Process